Central Iowa Honey Bee Swarm Rescue

 -

-Can you help me get rid of bees already in my home?
+Can you help me get rid of bees in my structure?

 -

-I've seen a swarm before, does that mean anything?
+I've seen a swarm of bees before, is that helpful?

 Yes!
-Sometimes honey bees swarm to the same location multiple times over multiple years.
-If you’ve seen a swarm at your property or elsewhere, please let me know.
-I can put out what we call a bait hive or swarm trap to try to lure a swarm.
-And if I catch bees on your property, you get free honey from me as a reward!
-Pretty sweet deal, huh?
+Sometimes honey bees swarm to the same location multiple times over many years.
+If you’ve seen a swarm at your property, please let me know.
+I can put out what we call a bait hive or swarm trap to try to lure and catch a swarm.
+Trapping swarms is great for my business!
+It is also a good method of ensuring that they don’t take up residence in your wall!

 -